oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 `time_t` and `struct timespec` are used almost exclusively in kernel-level functions.
 Whilst `struct tm` is used almost exclusively with conversion of time to and from strings.

-## Nanoseconds, Floating Point Percision, and the Y2262 problem
+## Nanoseconds, Floating Point Precision, and the Y2262 problem

 It would be awfully convenient to represent time in nanosecond form everywhere all of the time.
 It'd give `strftime` and `strptime` the ability to print milli/micro/nanoseconds.
 And it'd remove the need for